armytag/langs/qathebo/grammar/morphology.md

 Adverbs are a special class of words in Qʼathebʼo that change how a verb relates to the rest of the discourse.
 They occur before a verb, and differ from [verb modifiers](#modifying-verbs) which add meaning or nuance to a verb.

+The citation form for adverbs is the root with no additional affixes, which is the only form they ever appear in.

 ### Negation

 The adverb *theni* negates the following verb.
 This is often a simple negation, but can sometimes create special interpretations when combined with other adverbs (especially temporal adverbs or [phasal polarity](#phasal-polarity)).
 It always occurs right before the verb, and other adverbs must precede it.